epfl-dcsl/miralis-artifact-keystone/readme.md

 # OpenSBI Artifact

-This repository automates the build of [OpenSBI](https://github.com/riscv-software-src/opensbi/) for the purpose of generating artifacts that can be use for integration tests in the Mirage project.
+This repository automates the build of [OpenSBI](https://github.com/riscv-software-src/opensbi/) for the purpose of generating artifacts that can be use for integration tests in the Miralis project.

 ## How to release new artifacts